mnassar/deeplearninghandbook/README.md

 # The Deep Learning _Handbook_

 The Deep Learning _Handbook_ is a project in progress to help study the [Deep Learning **book**](https://www.deeplearningbook.org/) by Goodfellow et al.

-The Deep Learning **book** is a vibrant and precious resource to introduce the booming topic of deep learning.
+Goodfellow's masterpiece is a vibrant and precious resource to introduce the booming topic of deep learning.
 However, many found the accompanying video lectures, slides, and exercises not pedagogic enough for a fresh starter.

-I used the dlbook for the class that I have taught in Spring 2019/2020 at the computer science department, American University of Beirut.
+I used the **'dlbook'** for the class that I have taught in Spring 2019/2020 at the computer science department, American University of Beirut.

 I would like to share my experience by publishing the slides and some of the assignments on this page.
-The project may be developed further into a full handbook accompanying the fascinating text of Goodfellow et al.
+The project may be developed further into a full handbook and guide accompanying the fascinating text of Goodfellow et al.

+The target audience comprises:
+The target audience comprises:
+* undergraduate and graduate students willing to know more about machine and deep learning, be able to read research papers or start a graduation project or a master thesis in the same context,
+* developers and practitioners wanting to aspire a bit more math and philosophy,
+* or mathematicians liking to have a bit more coding experience,
+* any other bored or sleepless person.

 Currently, only part I and part II are covered.

 ## Slides